MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ### Revert to the default layout

 Reports are designed to use a layout by default.
-You can switch back to the default layout from **Report Layout Selection** page by selecting the report, and then selecting the **Restore Default Selection** action at the top of the page.
+You can switch back to the default layout from **Report Layout Selection** page.
+Just select the report, then select the **Restore Default Selection** action at the top of the page.

 ## Set the layout from the Report Layouts page